ClaraSoenderborg/BScDataVisualisation/README.md

 The metrics are:
 1. Churn, which is lines added + lines deleted per file in each commit
 2. Growth, which is lined added - lines deleted per file in each commit
-3. Commit, which is 1 per file in each commit.
+3. Commit, which is one per file in each commit.

 Optional argument:
 1. fileLimit, integer used to limit amount of files per week, where files are sorted descending by y-axis metric.